Dr-Left/Dr-Left/README.md

 ### Hi there 👋

 - 🔭 Lately I am doing **Multiagents**
-- 🌱 Currently majored in  **Electrical Engineering & Math, Physics** (Undergraduate junior) in Tsinghua University
+- 🌱 Currently major in  **Electrical Engineering & Math, Physics** (Undergraduate junior) in Tsinghua University
+- Currently in Northeastern University for a one-semester exchange
 - 💬 Ask me about my favorite song🎤🎼
-- 📫 How to reach me: zuojw21@mails.tsinghua.edu.cn
+- 📫 How to reach me: zuojw21@mails.tsinghua.edu.cn / zuo.jing@northeastern.edu
 - ⚡ Fun fact: Love to say anyway in many ways
-- Currently in Northeastern University for a one-semester exchange

 <!--
 **Dr-Left/Dr-Left** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.